Nothing hinders your productivity like polyurethane product failure.

 Exposure to environmental factors

 A lot of polyurethane products are stored outside.
-If the materials are not properly labelled or covered, sunlight and other environmental factors can contribute to their breakdown over time.
+If the materials are not properly labeled or covered, sunlight and other environmental factors can contribute to their breakdown over time.
 The end result is that they will become warped or brittle with age - which typically leads to rapid product failure.

 The best thing you can do when storing your polyurethane products is to make sure they are in a dry, covered area that is not exposed to the sun or other environmental factors.